-Both the federal and state governments provide funding and regulate the sector, while employers and industry groups contribute to training policies and priorities to ensure the course produce qualified workers with the right skills.
+Both the federal and state governments provide funding and regulate the sector, while employers and industry groups contribute to training policies and priorities to ensure the course produces qualified workers with the right skills.
 The Australian Skills Quality Authority can offer more detailed information on the opportunities available.

-If you are travelling to Australia with your children, particularly on a temporary visa, be prepared that you will have to pay towards their education even if you are sending them to public school.
+If you are travelling to Australia with your children, particularly on a temporary visa, be prepared that you will have to pay for their education even if you are sending them to public school.
 If you are keen on private education, it may be worth considering a faith-based private school as it may even offer a saving compared to public school tuition fees.

-However, whether you choose public or private, you can rest assured they will be receiving a world-class education, with a strong focus on sports and extra-curricular activities.
+However, whether you choose public or private, you can rest assured they will be receiving a world-class education, with a strong focus on sports and extracurricular activities.

-Remember, education changes from state to state, so look at the schools in the region you are considering moving to before you make a final decision.
+Education changes from state to state, so look at the schools in the region you are considering moving to before you make a final decision.

 Once those decisions have been made, it’s time to get excited about the great standard of living the whole family will enjoy Down Under.

-Read more about moving to Australia as an expat, including how to obtain a Visa, the cost of living, travelling with pets and more in our Expat Guide to Moving to Australia.
+Read more about moving to Australia as an ex-pat, including how to obtain a Visa, the cost of living, travelling with pets and more in our Expat Guide to Moving to Australia.